luvluvdt3/BabylonLearning/NOTE.md

     camera.applyGravity = true; //apply the gravity of the scene declared above to the camera camera.checkCollisions = true;

     camera.ellipsoid = new Vector3(1, 1, 1); //default to size (0.5, 1, 0.5).
-These setups above only works with this one defined.
+These setups above only work with this one defined.

     camera.minZ = 0.45; //camera's min distance of z to an object-> avoid clipping
     camera.speed = 0.75; //camera's moving speed